 In addition to the regular racing, David Nunn organises the Saturday Pursuit Racing.
-If you wish to try racing, train crew, tune up your own performance or just have a fun sail for an hour or two on a Saturday, then Pursuiting could be for you.
+If you wish to try racing, train crew, tune up your own performance or just have a fun sail for a couple of hours on a Saturday, then Pursuiting could be for you.
 You start in order of your handicap number (slowest go first) the courses are short and simple, very suitable for beginners to both racing and crewing.
 If you want to join in then speak to David Nunn (Escape) at Southwick on the day or email email@example.com beforehand, he will also arrange a handicap number for your boat if you don't already have one and for you to join the SYC Pursuiting WhatsApp group.

 PURSUIT RACING GUIDELINES